Carrots & Cookies

 Ingredient Notes

 • Blue Spirulina Use blue spirulina, not green spirulina.
-Spirulina contains copper, thiamin, riboflavin, iron, amino acids, omega-3 and omega-6 fatty acids, among other nutrients.
-It's antioxidant and anti-inflammatory affects continue to be studied.
+It contains copper, thiamin, riboflavin, iron, amino acids, omega-3 and omega-6 fatty acids, among other nutrients.
 Purchase a trusted spirulina brand from a reputable company that tests its products for contaminants.

-• Banana High in fiber and potassium.
-Using frozen ripe bananas is key to achieving the thick and creamy consistency that kids love.
+• Banana Using frozen ripe bananas is key to achieving the thick and creamy consistency that kids love.
+Bananas are a good source of fiber and potassium.

-• Greek yogurt High in protein and good source of calcium.
-Greek yogurt is thicker than traditional yogurt, so it helps to give the smoothie bowl a nice thick consistency.
+• Greek yogurt Greek yogurt is thicker than traditional yogurt, so it helps to give the smoothie bowl a nice thick consistency.
+It's a good source of protein and calcium.

 How to Make a Blue Spirulina Smoothie Bowl

 Here's a quick overview of the steps to make this smoothie bowl.
-For full ingredients and instructions, scroll down to the recipe card.
+For the complete list of ingredients and full instructions, scroll down to the recipe card.

 1. Blend all ingredients together in a high-speed blender.